osmosis-labs/osmosis/x/valset-pref/README.md

 - Users existing delegation distribution matches their validator-set preference distribution.
 - Users existing delegation distribution does not match their validator-set preference distribution.

+Algorithm for undelegation;
+// unbond as true to valset ratios as possible.
+Undelegation should be possible.
+// Idea of what we should be doing for Undelegate(valset, amount):
+// 1.
+Calculate the amount to undelegate from each validator under full valset usage
+// 2.
+For each validator, compute V.ratio = undelegate_amount / amount_staked_to_val
+// 3.
+Sort validators by V_ratio descending If V_ratio <= 1, undelegate taret amount from each validator. (happy path)
+// 4.
+If V_ratio <= 1, undelegate taret amount from each validator. (happy path)
+// 5.
+Set target_ratio = 1, amount_remaining_to_unbond = amount
+// 6.
+While greatest V_ratio > target_ratio:
+//    - Fully undelegate validator with greatest V_ratio.
+(Amount S)
+//    - remove validator from list
+//    - recalculate target_ratio = target_ratio * (1 - removed_V.target_percent)
+// 7.
+Normal undelegate the remainder.

 #### Case 1: Users existing delegation distribution matches their validator-set preference distribution

 {Old docs below}